emlmao/Object-Detection/README.md

 # Object-Detection
-Computer vision project that applies object detection to automate the stroke rehabilitation block and box test
+Computer vision project that applies different methods of object detection to automate the stroke rehabilitation block and box test